gc-da11yn/gc-da11yn.github.io/src/pages/en/technical-summary-of-the-en-301-549-v3-2-1-2021.md

 ### 5.3 Biometrics

-ICT cannot use biological characteristics as the only means of access.
+<abbr title="Information and communication technology">ICT</abbr> cannot use biological characteristics as the only means of access.
 For example, fingerprints cannot be the only way to unlock a mobile device.

 ### 5.4 Preservation of accessibility information during conversion

-When ICT converts information, it should make sure to keep all the relevant details that make the information accessible, as much as the new format allows.
+When <abbr title="Information and communication technology">ICT</abbr> converts information, it should make sure to keep all the relevant details that make the information accessible, as much as the new format allows.
 For example, when converting a Word document which has an image with alternative text into a PDF, the accessibility information (alt text) should be preserved.

 ### 5.5 Operable parts

-Operable parts are interactive parts of ICT to activate, deactivate or adjust the ICT.
+Operable parts are interactive parts of <abbr title="Information and communication technology">ICT</abbr> to activate, deactivate or adjust the <abbr title="Information and communication technology">ICT</abbr>.
 They can be provided in either hardware (a physical knob) or software (a button on a touch screen).
 Note that operable parts exclude parts involved only in maintenance or repair.

-ICT with operable parts must:
+<abbr title="Information and communication technology">ICT</abbr> with operable parts must:

 - not require pinching, grasping, or twisting of the wrist as the only way to operate.
 For example, adjusting the temperature by rotating a dial on a touch screen has the alternative of pressing up and down buttons on the touch screen to adjust the temperature.
 - be discernable without requiring vision.
 For example, the raised tactile marker on a button to convey the information to someone who cannot visually see the button.